10 Home Insurance Myths You’ve Probably Asked Yourself (And the Answers)

 Most home policies cover claims such as a burst pipe, a roof leak, appliance overflows, sump pump malfunction, and sewer backup.
 Many companies will also have additional coverages available to purchase, including groundwater and overland water coverage.

-Groundwater coverage protects you if water enters your home through a ‘pre-existing’ crack in a foundation or due to a sudden and accidental occurrence, such as a heavy rain storm.
-The key is ‘sudden and accidental.'
+Groundwater coverage protects you if water enters your home due to a sudden and accidental occurrence, such as a heavy rain storm.
+The key is ‘sudden and accidental.’
 No policy will cover leakage or seepage over time.
+It should also be noted that foundation cracks are considered a maintenance issue.
+Also note that the actual issue that caused the problem would not be covered, only the resulting damage.

 Overland water coverage refers to freshwater flooding when water enters your home from ground level (doors and windows) due to an event such as a sudden rainstorm or a spring thaw.
 However, overland water coverage may not be available if you live in a flood-prone area.